EvanHahn/dotfiles/README.md

 -----

 1. Put the `journ` executable somewhere in your $PATH.
-2. Set the `$JOURN_PATH' environment variable (probably in your bashrc).
+2. Set the `$JOURN_PATH` environment variable (probably in your bashrc).
 This should be the path of a folder where all of your journal files will live.

 Usage
 -----